papinet/papiNet-API/2.0.0/master-data.md

 #### Interaction 2 of Scenario A (List of Customer-Articles)

-The authenticated _customer_ sends an API request in order to get the list of all _customer-articles_ created:
+The authenticated _customer_ sends an API request in order to get the list of all active _customer-articles_ created:

 ```text
 curl --request GET \